ZaKu1337/odin-recipes/README.md

 ## General Information
 - Part of The Odin Project course.
-- This project aims to test only HMTL skills by creating basic   website (without CSS or JS) and basics of commiting code to GitHub.
+- This project aims to test only HMTL skills by creating basic   website (without CSS or JS) and basics of committing code to GitHub.
 - The website consists of the main index page which will have links to a few recipes.